AMSP-04/NETN-MRM/NETN-MRM.md

 end
 ```

-* The federate application owning the `DisaggregatedEntities` attribute of the `AggregateEntity`, is capable of performing disaggregation.
+* The federate application owning the `DisaggregatedEntities` attribute of the `AggregateEntity` is capable of performing disaggregation.
 * The `Status` of the `AggregateEntity` is `Active`.
 * The `AggregateEntity` attribute `Unit` refers to an existing NETN-ORG `Unit` object.
 * The NETN-ORG `Unit` object has one or more subunits.